metrodango/pip3line/Build-process.md

 Defaults path for the libraries and headers have been hardcoded in the cmake configuration file on Windows  for easier use. (i.e. C:\OpenSSL-Win32 and C:\OpenSSL-Win64)

 Note: the OpenSSL plugin is less relevant with QT 5, as the built-in QT 5 hashes can replace the most common hashes offered by OpenSSL.
+As cited earlier the OpenSSL plugin has been disabled on MacOS for various build issues reasons.

 ## Python27 and Python3 plugins